selfwithin/docs/documentation.md

     fea9875ccac102897ff128c868027a05e3d2f9057569529c8e5e94f8d641bc47

-# How To Sign a Message Using the Peercoin Client
+## How To Sign a Message Using the Peercoin Client

 First, check that the address you want to use is loaded up into the wallet of your Peercoin client.
-You can use the standard client found [here](https://peercoin.net/download).
+You can use the standard client.
 The list of your addresses can be found using the receive tab.

 ![1](https://talk.peercoin.net/uploads/default/original/2X/3/3a72b5afa078a4d7b24cfaa7e2a5a303014ec6c6.jpeg)